CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 - 🔫 **`pistol`** — handguns and short firearms
 - 🎯 **`long_gun`** — rifles, shotguns, and other long-barreled firearms
 - 🚫 **`no_weapon`** — a curated set of visually confusable items: phones, remote controls, selfie sticks, and similarly shaped hand-held tools

+> 🖼️ See [`DatasetExamples/`](./DatasetExamples) for annotated samples of each class.
+The `no_weapon` examples are the most informative — they show why the class is needed: a phone held in the same pose as a pistol is a genuinely hard case for an appearance-only detector.

 **Why an explicit negative class?** It **supervises the decision boundary directly** instead of leaving confounders as unlabeled background — following the *Not-Pistol* precedent of Bhatti et al. (IEEE Access 2021), where it reduced **both false positives and false negatives**.
 This design directly targets the dominant failure mode of weapon detectors deployed in the wild: **high false-positive rates on weapon-shaped common objects**.